 - Mix the first four ingredients in a large mixing bowl.

 - Add one cup of milk and stir.
-Slowly add remaining half cup, until the consistency is too your liking.
+Slowly add remaining half cup, until the consistency is to your liking.
 For fluffier pancakes, let the batter sit for a few minutes before cooking.

-- Heat pan to medium heat and spray with cooking spray or coat with butter or oil.
+- Heat pan to medium heat and spray with cooking spray or coat with butter (try Earth Balance) or oil.

 - When hot, pour ¼ cup or less of batter on to the pan, depending on how big you want your pancakes.
 TIP: usually you can tell it's time to flip the pancake when bubbles pop up through the pancake and the holes left behind don't fill in.